24th Annual Green Chemistry & Engineering Conference

 The Committee requests that all proposals reflect ACS GCI’s mission to advance the implementation of green and sustainable chemistry and engineering practices across the global chemistry enterprise.

-The committee is seeking proposals that include diverse perspectives from basic scientists, industrial scientists, business leaders, students, government, NGOs, etc. Proposal submitters should creatively design their sessions to be highly interactive (e.g., facilitate lively discussion; include sufficient time for Q&A, rapid-fire sessions, workshop-based learning, debates, etc.).
-Attendees should leave each session with a clear idea of how they can use the session outcomes in their professional careers.
+The Committee is seeking proposals that include diverse perspectives from academic, industrial, and government scientists; business leaders; students; NGO representatives, etc. Proposal submitters should creatively design their sessions to be highly interactive (e.g., facilitate lively discussion, include sufficient time for Q&A, rapid-fire sessions, workshop-based learning, etc.).
+Attendees should leave each session with a clear idea of how they can use session outcomes in their professional careers.
 Submitters are asked to describe how these outcomes will be achieved in the session and should provide potential speakers and/or topics of presentations.

-- How design strategies incorporating systems and life cycle thinking are used to make more sustainable, renewable and recyclable chemicals, chemistries and processes
+- Design strategies incorporating systems and life cycle thinking and how these are used to make more sustainable, renewable and recyclable chemicals, chemistries and processes

-- Success stories in using “Design for” (e.g., recycling, reuse, manufacture, etc.) strategies and methodologies in chemical route, process and product design, development and demonstration
+- Success stories in using “Design for” (e.g., recycling, reuse, manufacture, etc.) strategies and methodologies in chemical design, synthesis pathways, process, and product design

-- Chemistry Education: Development of curricula and curricular materials to infuse green and sustainable chemistry throughout education (i.e., circular economy, systems thinking, LCI/A, function-based design, etc.)
+- Design and development of curricula and curricular materials that infuse green and sustainable chemistry concepts (e.g., circular economy, systems thinking, LCI/A, function-based design, etc.) throughout the chemistry curriculum.

-- Chemicals, chemistries and processes that enable a circular, more sustainable economy
+- Design of chemicals, novel chemistries, synthetic pathways, and processes that enable a circular, more sustainable economy

 - the built environment (e.g., homes, offices, manufacturing, etc.)